 - Cash Flow Safety with Growth.
 We generally seek to invest in GNLs that have conservative Ground Rent Coverage of 2.0x to 5.0x for the first 12 month period of the lease and that have a value of between 30% and 45% of the Combined Property Value at the commencement of the lease or acquisition date.
 The periodic contractual rental escalations and, in some cases, percentage rent participations, structured in our leases create embedded revenue growth and are intended to mitigate the effects of inflation and compensate us for the anticipated increases in land values over time.
 In addition, GNLs are typically triple net structures under which we have no responsibility for development costs, capital expenditures or any property operating expenses, such as maintenance, real estate taxes and insurance.
 We believe that the stability and growth prospects of our cash flows, combined with the relative safety of our assets, offer the opportunity to generate attractive risk-adjusted returns for our stockholders. - Opportunity for Value Accretion Through Reversion Rights Embedded in GNLs.
 At the expiration or earlier termination of a typical GNL, we regain possession of the land and take title to the buildings and other improvements thereon for no additional consideration.
-This reversion right creates additional potential value to our stockholders that may be realized by us at the end of the lease through a releasing or sale transaction, or perhaps by operating the property directly.
-We intend to target GNLs in which the initial value of the GNL represents 30-45% of the Combined Property Value.
-The balance of the Combined Property

-Value is potential additional value that may revert to us at the end of the lease term, which we refer to as a value bank.
+This reversion right creates additional potential value to our stockholders that may be realized by us at the end of the lease by entering into a new GNL on then current market terms, selling the land and improvements thereon or operating the property directly and leasing the space to tenants at prevailing market rates.
+We intend to target GNLs in which the initial value of the GNL represents 30 to 45% of the Combined Property Value.
+The balance of the Combined Property Value is potential additional value that may revert to us at the end of the lease term, which we refer to as a value bank.
 As an example, if the initial value of a GNL is equal to 35% of the Combined Property Value, the Combined Property Value balance of 65% represents potential value accretion to us upon the reversion of the property, assuming no intervening decline in the Combined Property Value.
 Furthermore, according to studies cited by RCG, there is a strong correlation between inflation and commercial real estate values over time, which supports our belief that the value of our reversionary interest should increase over time as inflation increases.